anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 TBD RFC Editor: please delete /* ToDo:
 The following aspects need to be further specified:
-* Whether to use /getcacerts or the caPubs and extraCerts fields to return trust anchor and CA Certificates
+* Whether to use /getcacerts or the caPubs and extraCerts fields when further to-be-trusted (root CA) certificates and possibly other CA certs are needed
-* Whether to use /getcertreqtemplate or modify the CRMF and use raVerified
+* Whether to use /getcertreqtemplate or let the registrar modify the CRMF and use raVerified
+* Specify the optional use of implicitConfirm as alternative to certConf
 * Whether to specify the usage of /p10 */